 Refrigerate the berries and whipped cream.
 Are best used within 24 hours, but are good for 3 days.

-This recipe was originally published on July 7, 2020, and updated on July 1, 2021.
+This recipe was originally published on July 7, 2020, and updated on July 1, 2021 to add blueberries, update photos, and add additional tips.
 Here's a photo from the original recipe, where Cora was showing how much she loves to make shortcakes!